Should I Purchase a New Build or an Existing House

 Low maintenance

-With everything new and in working order, there is very little need for time or money to be spent on maintenance over the first decade or two.
-Many new builds come with a 10-year guarantee, giving you peace of mind that you’ll be covered if any build issues come up in the first years.
+With everything new and in working order, there is very little need for time or money spent on maintenance over the first decade or two.
+Many new builds come with a 10-year guarantee, giving you peace of mind that you’ll be covered if any build issues arise in the first years.

 Quality of living

-Getting to choose your own floor plans and colour scheme means you end up with a house just how you like it.
-You get the benefit of modern heating and insulation technology and the option of all the other living comforts available today.
+Choosing your own floor plans and colour scheme means you can have a house just how you like it.
+You also benefit from modern heating and insulation technology and have the option of all the other living comforts available today.

 Ease of resale

 New builds are also often easily resold within the ensuing decade or so.
-There is little work required to get the property ready for sale, and they’re an attractive option for buyers looking for something that doesn’t require much maintenance.
+Little work is required to get the property ready for sale, and new builds are an attractive option for buyers looking for something that doesn’t require much maintenance.

 Cheaper insurance